 Menorca was a very safe destination throughout 2020 and remains so – safer than the UK, safer than mainland Spain, safer than Mallorca, safer than many places around the world.
 Naturally however, there are restrictions in place on the island aimed at keeping visitors and residents as safe as possible.

-As of today’s date – as reported by Menorca.info – there were 93 active cases on the island.
+As of today’s date – as reported by Menorca.info – there were a total of 86 active cases on the island.
 Some 32.9% of the island’s adult population have been vaccinated once and 13.2% have received two doses.

 Out and about

-If you are out and about in the street in Menorca, or in a shop, you must wear a face mask.
-Face masks are not required on the beach, nor do you have to wear them in your holiday villa or around your own pool.
+If you are out and about in Menorca, or in a shop, you must wear a face mask.
+Face masks are not required in your holiday villa or around your own pool.
 Smoking anywhere outside in public areas is prohibited.

 What about insurance?

 It is a fact that many standard travel insurance policies are rendered invalid if you travel against Government advice.
 It is also true that many policies do not cover you for Covid-19.
 However, there is an increasing number of policies being introduced that will offer such cover – Google it and you will find some.

 Rest assured that all of Travel Menorca’s villas and apartments are diligently cleaned between guest arrivals to ensure optimum safety for our guests.

 On your return

 Menorca is currently (and unfathomably) lumped in with the rest of Spain on the UK Government’s ‘amber’ travel list, and as such returnees from the island must quarantine for 10 days at home and take a series of PCR tests.
 The next review of the ‘green’ and ‘amber’ lists is scheduled for some time early June.